 The Law Program places a strong emphasis on developing practical legal skills.
 Moreover, students have opportunities to undertake clinical legal studies and participate in international moot court competitions.
 Graduates will be qualified to enter the court system, private legal practice, government office, and business.
 Alternately, graduates may choose to pursue higher studies internationally or enter academia.

 Our vision is to produce independent thinkers who have the ability, courage, and enthusiasm to champion justice in Afghanistan.

 Through an innovative, conceptually demanding, and pragmatically dynamic curriculum, the mission of the Department of Law is to produce graduates who have the capacity to think, write, speak, and act as professional lawyers.

 The Department of Law provides students with the following degree options:

 Bachelor of Arts and Laws (B.A.-LL.B.)

-Professor Ghizaal Haress is the Chair and Assistant Professor at the Department of Law at the American University of Afghanistan, where she has been teaching since 2012.
+Professor Ghizaal Haress is an Assistant Professor at the Department of Law at the American University of Afghanistan, where she has been teaching since 2012.
 Professor Haress specializes in Constructional Law and has taught various subjects including Constitutional Law, comparative Constitutional Law, Advanced Constitutional Law, Legislative Drafting, Election Law, International Human Rights Law, and Comparative Law.
 She has played a key role in preparation of outlines, and review of the textbooks for the Law Program.

 In addition to teaching at AUAF, Prof. Haress serves as a Commissioner at the Afghanistan Independent Commission for Overseeing the Implementation of the Constitution, where she, as the only female member, leads the Commission’s efforts to examine and interpret provisions of the constitution.